 - With low correlations to both fixed income and equity investments, properly hedged mortgage-related assets offer potential diversification benefits in addition to their attractive rates of return.

-- Agency MBS have a hefty 26% weighting in the Agg, meaning that strategies to outperform in the sector by allocations to mortgage derivatives and CRTs can be a critical part of beating the benchmark.4
+- Agency MBS have a hefty 24% weighting in the Agg, and strategic allocations to mortgage derivatives and CRTs can be a critical part of beating the benchmark.4

 - As mortgage prepayments are the largest risk in the asset class, good prepayment calls are the main driver of alpha.
-Yet most market participants spend little time on fundamental analysis, preferring to use out-of-the-box prepayment models.
+Yet most market participants use out-of-the-box prepayment models.

-- Prepayment rates that are 1% lower than market expectations can increase yield by 1% for the life of an IO/IIO asset.5
+- Prepayment rates that are 1% lower than market expectations can increase yield by 1% for the life of a given mortgage derivative.5

 - With few large-scale or specialist investors in the market, it is possible to retain an information edge over other participants via deeper prepayment analysis and expertise to identify when standard prepayment models fall short.